ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-        1. The Passport Clearinghouse has a sufficient trust relationships with all of: the [Passport Broker](#passport-broker), [Passport Assertion Source](#passport-assertion-source), [Passport Visa Signatory](#passport-visa-signatory); or
+        1. The Passport Clearinghouse has a sufficient trust relationships with all of: the [Passport Broker](#passport-broker), [Passport Visa Assertion Source](#passport-visa-assertion-source), [Passport Visa Signatory](#passport-visa-signatory); or

-        2. The Passport Clearinghouse can rely on a trusted service that provides sufficient trust of any of the Passport Broker, Passport Assertion Source and/or Passport Visa Signatory such that the Passport Clearinghouse can establish trust of all three such parties.
+        2. The Passport Clearinghouse can rely on a trusted service that provides sufficient trust of any of the Passport Broker, Passport Visa Assertion Source and/or Passport Visa Signatory such that the Passport Clearinghouse can establish trust of all three such parties.

     4. When combining Passport Visas from multiple [Passport Visa Identities](#passport-visa-identity) for the purposes of evaluating